 You can also help by becoming a National Seniors member.

-Almost one-quarter of people planning to stay cited the impact of downsizing on the Age Pension, cost of stamp duty and general cost of moving as factors which discourage them from downsizing2.
+Almost one-quarter of people planning to stay cited the impact of downsizing on the Age Pension, cost of stamp duty and general cost of moving as factors which discourage them from downsizing.

 Stamp duty is clearly a disincentive to downsizing.
-One that discourages older people from moving into a home that is more suitable to their needs as the age.
+One that discourages older people from moving into a home that is more suitable to their needs as the age (See Figure 1 below).

 Which states don’t offer seniors a stamp duty concession?